-The Bowes family appears here because in January 1649/50 Margaret Craddock (first cousin of Susannah Craddock, a direct ancestor of the Man family) married Ralph Bowes (born 1627) of Bradley Hall and they continued the senior male Bowes line until it ceased on the death of Thomas, Margaret’s great grandson (see (4) below).
+The Bowes family appears here because in January 1649/50 Margaret Craddock (first cousin of Susannah Craddock, a direct ancestor of the Man family) married Ralph Bowes (born 1627) of Bradley Hall and they continued the senior male Bowes line until it ceased on the death of Thomas, Margaret’s great great grandson (see (4) below).
 There are some descendants living of Ralph and Margaret’s through the female line.
-Margaret’s husband’s great grandfather was Sir George Bowes (1527-1580) (pictured right) and Sir George’s mother was Elizabeth (Aske) Bowes.
+Margaret’s husband’s great grandfather was Sir George Bowes (1527-1580) (right).
+The son of Ralph and Margaret (Craddock) Bowes was:

-- George Bowes (c1650-1729) who married Sarah Baker and their son was:
+- George Bowes (c.
+1650-1729) who married Sarah Baker and their son was:

 - Thomas Bowes (1687-1752).
 He married Elizabeth Pickering, the daughter of John Pickering of Hedley Hall.
 Their children were George, Ralph, Sarah and Jane*.
 Thomas’s eldest son George succeeded him but George died unmarried so Ralph succeeded his brother George: